humhei/ExcelProcesser/README.md

     !@(pRegex("GD.*") <&> pBkColor Color.Yellow)
 ```
 ### Parse Cells In Sequence
+match cells of which text begins with GD,
-match cells of which right cell's font color is blue
+and of which right cell's font color is blue
 ```fsharp
 let parser:ArrayParser=
      !@pRegex("GD.*") .>>. !@(pFontColor Color.Blue)